You see a lot of internet marketing acronyms thrown around these days. SEO, SEM, SMO, SERPs, CRO.

 People also often wonder, “What is the difference between SEM and SEO?”
 Frankly, you can blame the confusion on the similar appearance of the terms.

 What is the difference between SEM and SEO?

 But it’s not really SEO vs SEM either.
 They do work together closely as a team.

 SEO is search engine optimization.
-With SEO, you take certain steps to help your website appear higher in the organic search results in Google.
+With organic SEO, you take certain steps to help your website appear higher in the organic search results in Google.

 Google’s goal is that you find what you’re looking for at the top of page 1 in search results.